psychoinformatics-de/studyforrest-www/content/pages/access.rst

 :save_as: access.html
 :url: access.html

-The released data are hosted at multiple locations, including `openfmri.org
+The released data are hosted at multiple locations, including `OpenfMRI
 <http://www.openfmri.org>`_.
 Due to its permissive license, it is easy to add
 additional hosting locations or alternative access methods.
 All known data resources are listed below.
 Please contact `info@studyforrest.org